Specialist criminal lawyers, London and Manchester

 A voluntary police interview is an interview by the police of a suspect who has attended the police station voluntarily and is not under arrest.
 By doing this a suspect can avoid being arrested.
 For certain offences police will often offer a voluntary interview before making an attempt to arrest a suspect, this is especially true for older or historic offences whether there is little need to have a suspect arrested.

-Speak to a specialist criminal lawyer
+Speak to a specialist criminal defence lawyer